Domain Coverage & Hidden Requirements

 Domain 7: Communication - What Judges Expect

-Demonstrate through your presentation:
+Demonstrate through the presentation:

 - Clear, logical narrative flow